The Christmas Controversy: December 25th?

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 (John 3:16)

 Interestingly, roughly 93%, (9 in 10) of Americans celebrate Christmas.
 Many do so without consideration of the Savior.
 Alarmingly, about 56% have little to no interest in church attendance, reading the Bible, or spiritual realities.
 Sadly, Christmas without Jesus is a worldwide tradition.
-May the Lord use you who are reading this to share the true meaning of Christmas with those who are desperately in need of salvation.
+May the Lord use you who are reading this to share the true meaning of Christmas with those who desperately need salvation.

 For unto you is born this day in the city of David a Saviour, which is Christ the Lord.
 (Luke 2:11)